Eddy Choong: Racial issues

 Eddy was also a strong promoter of racial equality.
 Partially due to bad experiences during his childhood, Eddy was sensitive to racial issues.
 Eddy saw his performances in badminton as a way of showing that all races can be equally good at sport.

 At the 1956 All England, he refused to attend the traditional celebration dinner because he felt the organisers treated him unfairly due to racial discrimination.
 On another occasion, Jørn Skaarup of Denmark gave away a match to Choong in which he felt the Malaysian was treated unfairly.
 Skaarup earned Choong's respect and friendship with his fair play.

 Personal life

 In 1959, Eddy married Maggie Thean Sun Lin.
 Together, they had 4 sons – Finn, Lionel, Antonio and Jorgen.
 His eldest son, Finn, and third son, Jorgen, were named after Eddy's longtime badminton rivals and friends, Finn Kobero and Jorgen Hamergard Hansan, respectively.

 Death

-Eddy died on 28 January 2013 at the age of 82 years old.
+Eddy died on 28 January 2013 at the age of 82.